Toyota Mark II Blit

-The name "Blit" is taken from German word "blitz", meaning "lightning".
 The Mark II Blit was exclusive to the Toyota Japanese dealership Toyopet Store (except in Tokyo and Osaka, where Tokyo Toyota and Osaka Toyota dealers also carried the Blit), allowing Toyopet to continue to offer a large, prestigious station wagon.
 Osaka Toyota became Osaka Toyopet in August 2006, aligning the sales network in this region with the rest of Japan.